rahulgopinath/rahulgopinath.github.io/_posts/2019-12-25-python-macros.markdown

 ### Making it parsable

-To make it parsable, we simply have to repalce `grammar ` with `def `
+To make it parsable, we simply have to replace `grammar ` with `def `

 ```python
 def make_it_parsable(source):